 There are equity crowdfunding platforms such as PeerRealty and CircleUP that act as intermediaries fostering the relationship between investors and companies; this also applies to funds engaged in active fundraising rounds.
 In certain cases these companies will hold invested funds in escrow until the round ends successfully before funds transfer.

-Several courses have been created to help guide investors through the process of using these platforms.
-Salvador Briggman of CrowdCrux built a free course on equity crowdfunding, how it works, use it in your business, and the regulations surrounding the niche.
+Most platforms have built out extensive sections to help educate both investors and entrepreneurs like OurCrowd and Angellist.
+Several independent educational sites have been created to help guide investors and entrepreneurs through the process of using these platforms.
+Brian Belley created CrowdWise to provide a collaborative educational environment for investors in equity crowdfunding.
+That means courses, eBooks, videos, blog posts, and more.
+Salvador Briggman of CrowdCrux built a free course on equity crowdfunding, how it works, use it in your business, and the regulations.

 Platforms such as EarlyShares and PeerRealty require substantial investment minimums which exclude most non-accredited investors due to the restrictions placed on the amount of required annual investment.